amigobrewbrew/polytopiacalculatorfirebase-public/README.md

 source venv/bin/activate
 ```

-2. Make sure the terminal is in the python venv (normally close and re-open terminal in VS code) and install Robot Framework and required dependencies:
+2. Make sure the terminal is in the python virtual environment (venv) - sometimes you need to close and re-open terminal in VS code; Also you may need to ignore the prompt to configure the robot framework environment displayed by the command pallette - and install Robot Framework and required dependencies with pip:

 ```bash
 pip install -r requirements.txt